 Luckily for us, quit lit doesn’t just cover books and extends to a whole host of other resources including podcasts, videos, guided meditations and much more.
-We wanted to bring you the best variety of suggestions, so we asked the experts – our Dry January® participants from past years.
+We wanted to bring you the best variety of suggestions, so we asked the experts – our Dry January® challenge participants from past years.
 Take a look!

 The ‘Quit lit’ genre is growing and there are now lots of books and resources to choose from for those of us looking to re-evaluate our relationship with alcohol.
 These books can prove to be a useful tool when planning your next steps after a dry month and be a helpful guide to sticking to your goals.